Jackworm5032/AscensionTranslation/README.md

 Resources to help translators.

--If you're a translator, check in language folder.
+-If you're a translator, check in languages folder.